-This year we harmonised our recycling supplier across Arcadia and BHS.
-Our recycling rate for Arcadia stores increased to 96% while BHS is at 87%.
-About 535 sites, almost half our estate, is now under the responsibility of one waste partner, with the remainder landlord-managed.
-Our goal is to build a strong working relationship with our largest supplier to drive up our recycling rate and minimise waste.
+Our recycling rate for Arcadia stores remains strong at 96%.
+About 405 sites are now under the responsibility of one waste partner, with the remainder landlord-managed.
+We continue to develop a strong working relationship with our key supplier in this area to further drive incremental improvements in our recycling rate and minimise waste.

 For stores in shopping centres, waste management is the responsibility of the centre’s landlord.
-This has been an area we have strived to influence and our experience is that landlords are recycling more.
-We estimate we have now achieved approximately 65% recycling rate at non-Arcadia managed shopping centre locations.
+This has been an area we have strived to influence and our experience is that landlords have become more engaged in this challenge recently.
+These sites are now achieving an 80-85% recycling rate at non-Arcadia managed shopping centre locations.

-In our Head Offices, our focus on reducing paper consumption continues.
-We have started to introduce new energy-efficient multi-function devices that will better manage our print needs.
-Fifty of these have been purchased and they will be rolled out in line with the refurbishment of our Head Office, Colegrave House.
+In our head offices, our focus on reducing paper consumption continues.
+We have started to introduce new energy-efficient multi-function devices (MFDs) that will better manage our print needs.
+Over fifty of these devices have been purchased and are being deployed on each floor at our head office as it is refurbished.

 The new machines feature a ‘follow me’ function that allows print requests to be revised or cancelled.
-Users will send print requests to this central service and then activate the printing by going to one of the MFDs and swiping their security access pass to release the print job.
+Users will send print requests to this central service and then activate the printing by going to any one of the MFD and swiping a card to release the print job.
 This technology encourages employees to change their behaviours and consider the impact of unused printouts.
-Overall, we anticipate that we will replace 270 desk-side and small departmental printers, scanners and legacy photocopiers with the new MFDs.
+Overall, we anticipate that we will replace 302 desk-side and small departmental printers, scanners and photocopiers with the new MFDs.

-Our rollout of Microsoft’s desktop productivity suite, Office 365, to Head Office users is almost complete, further supporting a reduction in paper usage through enhanced print preview and document collaboration capabilities.
+Our rollout of Microsoft Office 365 is almost complete, further supporting a reduction in paper usage through enhanced print preview functionality.

-Further investments in technology in future will include a new payroll system where employees can receive an electronic payslip and a new communications system for stores that further reduces reliance on printed materials.
+Further investments in technology in future will include a paperless payroll system where employees receive an electronic payslip and a new communications system for stores that further reduces reliance on printed materials.